johnakash04/-johnakash04-End-to-End-Data-Analytics-Project-Power-BI-Project-Hospitality-Domain-/README.md

 Installation
 Clone the repository:

-sh
-Copy code
 git clone https://github.com/your-username/AtliQ-Grands-Data-Intelligence-Project.git
 cd AtliQ-Grands-Data-Intelligence-Project

 Install the required libraries:

-sh
-Copy code
 pip install -r requirements.txt

 Data Preparation
-Place the historical data files in the data/ directory.
+The historical data files are available in the data/ directory.
 Run the data_preprocessing.ipynb notebook to clean and preprocess the data.
 Metric Calculation
 Open the metric_calculation.ipynb notebook.